ENCCS/ju-systems-application-procedures/content/index.rst

 About the tutorial
 -------------------

-This material of this tutorial is developed by the `EuroCC National Competence Center Sweden (ENCCS) <https://enccs.se/>`_ and taught in ENCCS workshops.
+The material of this tutorial is developed by the `EuroCC National Competence Center Sweden (ENCCS) <https://enccs.se/>`_ and taught in ENCCS workshops.
 Some images are based on material provided by PRACE AISBL and EuroHPC JU.